j-briant/j-briant.github.io/_posts/2024-08-16-stop-using-fme.md

 ### And that's it?

-I guess not, but I don't think we will find much that are totally unfeasible without FME.
+I guess not, but I don't think we will find many operations that are totally unfeasible without FME.
+If I'm missing something, please don't hesitate to correct me.

 ## Limitations